ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 -rw-rw-r-- 1 root death 51474 Aug  7  2023 /usr/lib/python3.8/shutil.py
 ```

 This file belong to the death group and we can write into it.
-Let's transfer `pspy64` to the target and run it to enumerate any process utilising this Pyhton module.
+Let's transfer `pspy64` to the target and run it to enumerate any process utilising this Python module.
 ```bash
 ┌──(pentester㉿kali)-[~/…/TryHackMe/Challenge/Dreaming/Misc File]
 └─$ scp /usr/share/pspy/pspy64 death@10.10.162.34:/tmp